globocom/smart_proxy_dns_globodns/README.md

-# SmartProxyDnsPluginTemplate
+# SmartProxyDnsGloboDNS

 *Introduction here*

-This plugin adds a new DNS provider for managing records in MyService.
+This plugin adds a new DNS provider for managing records in GloboDNS.

 ## Installation